anticodeninja/michel2/README.md

 Usage
 =====

+Your Google task list will be represented as a particular URL that follows the format:

+    gtask://<profile>/<list name>

+If you have lists that contain spaces or special characters, just add single quotes around  the URL to avoid having the command line interpret any of these.

 Examples
 --------

 - Pull your default task-list to an org-mode file:

-            michel --pull --orgfile myfile.org
+            michel pull myfile.org gtask://profile/default

-- Pull the default task-list from a different google account to an org-mode file:

-            michel --pull --orgfile myfile_other.org --profile other_acct

 - Push an org-mode file to your default task-list:

-            michel --push --orgfile myfile.org
+            michel push myfile.org gtask://profile/default

 - Synchronize an org-mode file with your default task-list:

-            michel --sync --orgfile myfile.org
+            michel sync myfile.org gtask://profile/default

 - Synchronize an org-mode file with your task-list named "Shopping":

-            michel --sync --orgfile shopping.org --listname Shopping
+            michel sync shopping.org gtask://profile/Shopping

 Configuration
 -------------

-The first time michel is run under a particular profile, you will be shown a URL.
-Click it, and authorize michel to access google-tasks data for whichever google-account you want to associate with the profile.
+The first time =michel2= is run under a particular profile, you will be shown a URL.
+Click it, and authorize =michel2= to access google-tasks data for whichever google-account you want to associate with the profile.
 You're done!
 If no profile is specified when running michel, a default profile will be used.